-During 2017 through 2019, the Company entered various sales and marketing agreements with certain organizations, to provide sales and marketing representation services to ImprimisRx in select geographies in the U.S., in connection with the Company's ophthalmic compounded formulations.
+The Company has entered various sales and marketing agreements with certain organizations, to provide sales and marketing representation services to ImprimisRx in select geographies in the U.S., in connection with the Company's ophthalmic compounded formulations.

-Under the terms of the sales and marketing agreements, the Company is required to make commission payments to equal to 10% - 14% of net sales for products above and beyond the initial existing sales amounts.
+Under the terms of the sales and marketing agreements, the Company is required to make commission payments generally equal to 10% to 14% of net sales for products above and beyond the initial existing sales amounts.
 In addition, the Company is required to make periodic milestone payments to certain organizations in shares of the Company's restricted common stock if net sales in the assigned territory reach certain future levels by the end of their terms, as applicable.
-The Company accrued and recorded in additional paid in capital \$159 and \$42 related to stock-based payments for these agreements during the year ended December 31, 2019 and 2018, respectively, and \$2,700 and \$1,511 were incurred under these agreements for commission expenses during the years ended December 31, 2019 and 2018, respectively.
+The Company accrued and recorded in additional paid in capital \$83 and \$159 related to stock-based payments for these agreements during the year ended December 31, 2020 and 2019, respectively, and \$2,434 and \$2,700 were incurred under these agreements for commission expenses during the years ended December 31, 2020 and 2019, respectively.